Floating the Rio Grande

 If you have the time and a spirit of adventure, you may want to consider a river trip.
 Seeing the park's canyons from the middle of the Rio Grande can be an incredible experience.
-There are many possibilities including half-day floats or multi-day excursions.
+Depending upon the river levels, there are many possibilities including half-day floats or multi-day excursions.

 Along the more open areas of the Rio Grande, you may see local people fishing, farming, and engaging in other traditional activities.
 These quiet stretches of the river offer expansive views of the colorful buttes, mesas, and mountains in both the U.S. and in Mexico.
 Far fewer people float the open water between the canyons, so it is possible to go for days without seeing another boater.

 There is often concern about being close to an international border, but incidents between Big Bend visitors and Mexican nationals are exceptionally rare.

 The middle of the deepest channel of the Rio Grande is the international boundary.
 Over the course of your trip, you may cross this boundary several times.
 Currently, passports are not required.
 Landing on the Mexican bank of the river is considered an illegal crossing and could result in fines and jail time.
 However, limited exceptions are made when safety is a consideration: to bail/repack a boat, scout rapids, or seek shade when overheating.

 Choose A Canyon

 River Use Regulations

 Obey all river use regulations for your safety and the protection of park resources.
 For more information visit the river use regulations page.

 By giving forethought to your actions, you can have a safe, exciting, and rewarding experience while floating the Rio Grande Wild & Scenic River.
 For more information visit the river safety page.